Some months ago I was asked how one could change the line style within a “Line Chart” for distinguishing between actual and planning figures.

 As you can see above both, actual and planning figures are stored in the field “Sales”.

-Now just create your chart as usually, using “Customer” as dimension and “sum(Sales)” as expression.
+Now just create your chart as usually, using “Customer” as dimension and “sum(Sales)

 And now the clue: